-Generally, qualified tuition expenses paid on behalf of an eligible student by someone other than the student (such as a relative) are treated as paid by the student.
-However, if the eligible student is claimed as a dependent on another person's New York State tax return, qualified college tuition expenses paid (or treated as paid) by the student are treated as paid by the person who claims the student as a dependent.
+State tax return, qualified college tuition expenses paid (or treated as paid) by the student are treated as paid by the person who claims the student as a dependent.
 Therefore, if you claim the student as a dependent, you are treated as having paid expenses that were paid from the student's earnings, gifts, inheritances, or savings.

-Qualified college tuition expenses paid on behalf of an eligible student from a qualified state tuition program (such as the New York State College Choice Tuition Savings Program), are considered to be payments of qualified college tuition expenses for purposes of this deduction.
+Qualified college tuition expenses paid on behalf of an eligible student from a qualified state tuition program (such as New York's 529 college savings program), are considered to be payments of qualified college tuition expenses for purposes of this deduction.
 However, if the student is claimed as a dependent on your New York State tax return, these payments are also treated as paid by you.